 Stay Roasted is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

 Your alarm may not do a good job at fully waking you up each morning, but a decent shot of espresso surely will.
-With rich flavor, perfect notes, right roast style, and grind consistency of the best espresso beans, you are going to get your ideal coffee.
+With the rich flavor, perfect notes, right roast style, and grind consistency of the best espresso beans, you are going to get your ideal coffee.

 "Several generations of American coffee-lovers have experienced the smooth chocolaty-caramel taste that this blend provides.
 These espresso beans stay fresh even after a few weeks, thanks to their package."